Becoming a Folklorist

 As the recipient of the 2012 Sally Kress Tompkins Fellowship, I conducted intensive primary research to document the architecture, history, and use of buildings in Nashville that played a key role in the development of the music industry.
 The resulting reports are now part of the permanent Historic American Buildings Survey collection at the Library of Congress.

 I’ve made many different types of folkloristic radio pieces for the BBC, NPR, and other major broadcasters around the world, including a series dedicated to Kentucky traditional culture for the state’s NPR affiliate WKYU.
 Among those pieces was a documentary on the unique basket-making culture of south central Kentucky; a profile of gospel musician, John Edmonds; a feature on the distinctive nature of Monroe County barbecue; a report about the work of one of the original Freedom Singers, Charles Neblett; and a conversation with one of Kentucky’s most distinguished folklorists, Dr Lynwood Montell.
+You can hear some of these features on the audio gallery page of this website.

 With audio/visual presentations becoming increasingly prevalent across a range of digital platforms, I’ve branched out from purely audio work.
 Here is an example of a multimedia piece about the culinary heritage of south central Kentucky which I directed for the Allen County Folklife and Oral History Project.